How did the RAF win the Battle of Britain?

 British radar defences

-In the months prior to the Battle of Britain, the British had been developing their radar system.
+In the months prior to the Battle of Britain, the British had been rapidly developing a new radar system.

 The Channel Battles

-These attacks were known as the ‘Channel Battles’.
+These attacks were known as the ‘Channel Battles', which were small-scale raids on British shipping convoys.

-Between 16th August and 23rd September 1940, the Luftwaffe launched a series of large-scale attacks on British shipping convoys in the English Channel.
+So, between 16th August and 23rd September 1940, the Luftwaffe undertook a series of larger-scale attacks on British shipping convoys in the English Channel.

 However, despite suffering heavy losses, the Royal Navy remained in place and prevented any German troops from crossing.